 - If you have trouble assessing how high your recovering hand hovers above water, you can try to brush the water surface with the tip of your index and ring fingers.
-This will gives you a cue about your hand position and allow you to adjust the height of your hand above the water.
+This will give you a cue about your hand position and allow you to adjust the height of your hand above the water.

 Swimming Front Crawl At Last

 To transition into swimming the full stroke, do multiple Over Switches with 4, 5, 6 or more switches to get used to the rhythm of the arm stroke and body roll.
 Leave out the thumb swipe, and once in a while fit in a quick breath.

 To inhale, don’t roll back as far as in the Hand-Lead Side Balance position, but roll only as far as needed for your mouth to clear the water.
-Then start to exhale as soon as your head rolls downward and exhale continously until your head rolls upward to catch the next breath.
+Then start to exhale as soon as your head rolls downward and exhale continuously until your head rolls upward to catch the next breath.

 Progressively reduce the number of switches between each pause until you inhale once for every 3rd arm stroke.
 At that moment, you are in fact swimming front crawl and using bilateral breathing.

 Here’s how swimming a relaxed front crawl looks like:

 Congratulations!
 You are now able to swim the freestyle stroke in a relaxed manner.
 This is a great achievement!

 Don’t stop to practice these swimming drills however as they are still useful.
-For example, doing a few drills at the start of a each swim session awakes your senses and will make your session more enjoyable.
+For example, doing a few drills at the start of each swim session awakes your senses and will make your session more enjoyable.
 And rehearsing the drills regularly will imprint correct swimming habits more deeply.